wostzone/logger/README.md

 ## Objective

-Facilitate the development of plugins and Things by logging messages from the hub message bus.
+Facilitate the development of Things, consumers, and plugins by logging Thing messages on the hub message bus.

 ## Status

 The status of this plugin is Alpha.
+Breakage can occur any time.

-Basic logging of Thing messages to file is functional.
+Basic logging of Thing messages into a Thing logfile is functional.

 ## Audience